Payments & services

 - consider registering your travel at the Department of Foreign Affairs and Trade smartraveller website

 You might need to tell us you are leaving or returning to Australia as your payment may be affected if you travel or live outside Australia.

 While you are overseas it is also important to advise us about any changes to your circumstances.

 Information for people living outside Australia who get a payment from Centrelink.
 Read Australian Pension News now.

-Australia has a number of social security agreements with other countries to share responsibility for social security payments.
-These agreements may help a person who has lived in Australia and one of these countries to claim certain payments from both countries.
-Agreements may also help a person continue to be paid certain payments when they move between agreement countries.
+Australia has a number of social security agreements with other countries sharing responsibility for social security payments.
+If you have lived in Australia and a country we have an agreement with, you may be able to claim certain payments from both countries.
+Agreements may also help you continue to be paid certain payments when you move between agreement countries.